Buddymoon: Plot

 David is a former child actor with big plans.
 Not only is he about to audition for a role in a movie about Lewis and Clark, but he is also about to marry his fiancée, Frankie.
 Unfortunately, Frankie leaves David just a few days before their wedding.
 In an effort to help David deal with his grief, his best friend Flula suggests that the two men take the trip that David had planned for his honeymoon with Frankie.
 After some prodding, David reluctantly accepts this idea, and the two men embark on a seven-day hike through the mountains of Oregon.
 Along the way, David and Flula interact with a variety of quirky characters, but most importantly they strengthen the bond of friendship between them.

 To prepare for his film audition, David is reading the diary of William Clark, which describes not only the Lewis and Clark expedition and their adventures along the trail, but also his friendship and interactions with Meriwether Lewis.
-As they travel, David notices a series of parallels between his literal and metaphorical journey with and the expedition of Lewis and Clark through these same Northwest woods, as well as the friendship between the two men.
+As they travel, David notices a series of parallels between his literal and metaphorical journey and the expedition of Lewis and Clark through these same Northwest woods, as well as the friendship between the two men.
 This creates many points of bonding between David and Flula even as they make their way through one misadventure after another.